janeeats/janeeats.github.com/source/_posts/2013-03-09-rails-form-helpers-for-beginners.markdown

 categories: [Ruby, Rails, Form Helpers]
 ---

-My Flatiron School team, [Crystal](http://twitter.com/ACrystalC), [Tim](http://twitter.com/timspeaking) & [Tyler](http://twitter.com/TylerMDavis), and I recently presented our group project, [Jane's Lunch](http://janeslunch.com), at a [NYC on Rails MeetUp](http://www.meetup.com/nyc-on-rails/).
+My Flatiron School team, [Crystal](http://twitter.com/ACrystalC), [Tim](http://twitter.com/timspeaking) & [Tyler](http://twitter.com/TylerMDavis), and I recently presented our group project, Jane's Lunch, at a [NYC on Rails MeetUp](http://www.meetup.com/nyc-on-rails/).
 Jane's Lunch is a web application that makes lunch delivery for group orders easy and fun.

 I worked on a small piece of our Groups controller and some of the basic forms for creating and editing groups.
 This post is part one of two.
-In part one, I explain how I installed a timepicker for the group forms.
-In part two, I explain how I created a custom form helper to normalize the states input for user addresses.
+In part one, I'm explaining how I installed a timepicker for the group forms.
+In [part two](/blog/2013/03/09/normalizing-data-in-rails-forms-for-beginners-part-2/), I'll explain how I created a custom form helper to normalize the states input for user addresses.

 <!-- more -->